-· See "Policy on complaints about grading" below
+See "Policy on complaints about grading" below

 If you have a serious personal problem that impacts your ability to proceed normally thorough the course, please don't hesitate to email or see the instructors.
-Those we certainly do want to hear about and are happy to help you
+Those we certainly do want to hear about and are happy to help you with!
 Role of TAs We hope and intend that the TAs will provide you with valuable assistance.
 TAs should: Be present for lab sessions and office hours.
+Mark when you have achieved the lab checkpoint.
+Mark your lab work as complete.
 Be helping students during labs and office hours, not doing their own work.
 Help you understand the project assignments and class topics Help you with general questions concerning your project assignment code.
 Help you go over what your code should or should not be doing.
-Grade your projects within two weeks of submission TAs should not: Find your code bugs.
+Grade your projects within a week of submission TAs should not: Find your code bugs.
 Fix your code for you.
 Show you their version of the code.
 TAs are also very busy students, and cannot reply to your questions by email, chat, phone, Facebook, Twitter, SMS, smoke signal, or telepathy.
 Except if they invite you to contact them.
 Don't abuse the offer.
 If you have complements or problems with the TAs assistance: The instructors definitely want to know about it.
 Please tell us about it before or after class, or during office hours.
 Please do not send it in email, unless instructed by us.

 Conflicts with the Final Exam Exams take precedence over job interviews and trips.
 No allowances or rescheduling will be given for missing the final exam because of a job interview, job trip, marriage, or good air fares.
 Policy on complaints about grading TAs need to make distinctions between excellent, good, and bad work.
 Grading mistakes may occur.
 Please contact the TA who graded your assignment about grading mistakes.
 It will be up to the TA to handle the complaint.
 If you are still not satisfied with the TA's grade please contact your instructor.
+Our initial reaction will be to support the TA's grade.
+In some cases, however, we might agree with the student and ask for the grade to be adjusted.
+Please make any grading concerns known to the TA immediately (within 1 week).
+Set up an appointment with the TA and get the matter resolved.
+Project Grading A TA will normally be assigned to grade the projects.
+Given the number of students in the course, we will sometimes use the common practice of selecting some sections of a code or project reflections and grading that carefully and assignment grade based on that segment(s).